 A UserBridge agent represents a person that has been given access to particular UserBridge account.
 The common term "user" was not used so as not to be confused with user data that belongs within an "app".
 An agent has access credentials such as an email address and password.
 It is possible for an agent to be granted access to multiple accounts.

 This is a globally unique identifier which is generated when an App User is created and uniquely identifies this App User.
-The "our-user-id" identifier never changes.
+The "ub-user-id" identifier never changes.
 It is comprised of numbers and letters, for example: "2Y2PP4TJ6SHF2X3Q".

 Typically when user data is stored in a system, a single data item is chosen as a unique user reference.
-Common examples are email addresses, usernames, account numbers, phone numbers etc. The reference used by your organisation to uniquely reference your users is what UserBridge refers to as "your-user-id".
+Common examples are email addresses, usernames, account numbers, phone numbers etc. The reference used by your organisation to uniquely reference your users is what UserBridge refers to as "client-user-id".

 The General Data Protection Regulation (EU) 2016/679 (GDPR) is a regulation in EU law on data protection and privacy for all individual citizens of the European Union (EU) and the European Economic Area (EEA).